mailin-api/mailin-api-php/V1.0/README.md

 ?>
 ```

- * To explore more, you should visit the [Sendinblue API documentation](https://apidocs.sendinblue.com).
+ * To explore more, you should visit the [SendinBlue API documentation](https://apidocs.sendinblue.com).

 ## Available functions